FAQs for Parents

 Q: Can my resident district limit the number of students who can apply to or enroll in the choice program?

-A: There are currently no districts that have been granted Commissioner approval to limit the number of students that can apply to or enroll in the choice program.
+A: Currently, there are no school districts that have been granted Commissioner approval to limit the number of students that can apply to or enroll in the choice program.

 Q: What must a district provide through the parent information center?